Maine Legal Aid Providers

 Cumberland Legal Aid Clinic (founded 1970).
 A program of the University of Maine School of Law, the Clinic provides an opportunity for third-year law students to provide legal assistance, under close faculty supervision, to Maine residents who have low incomes in a variety of civil, juvenile, administrative, immigration, and criminal matters, primarily in Cumberland, York, Androscoggin, and Sagadahoc counties.

 The Maine Volunteer Lawyers Project (founded 1983).
 Coordination, recruitment, and support of volunteer attorneys are the focus of VLP so that each dollar of support is multiplied several times over in pro bono aid by the Maine legal community.
-Handling a variety of civil legal problems with information, advice, and partial or full representation, VLP’s dozens of volunteer attorneys amassed hundreds of hours of service in 2011.
+Handling a variety of civil legal problems with information, advice, and partial or full representation, VLP’s dozens of volunteer attorneys amass hundreds of hours of service each year.

 The Maine Equal Justice Partners (founded 1996).
 MEJP assists Maine adults and children with low income (1) in the courts through class action lawsuits and other cases likely to have significant impact on their basic needs and fundamental rights, (2) before administrative agencies in rulemaking proceedings and on issues affecting the administration of public programs, and (3) in the legislature with regard to bills related to public programs.
 MEJP also conducts research and provides outreach and education opportunities to individuals with low income and social service type providers on legal and public policy issues that affect their daily lives.